- $100M Book Club

 🔥 The power insight

-Fixed vs Growth Mindset means believing your abilities are either unchangeable traits or skills you can develop
+Fixed vs Growth Mindset means you either believe your abilities are set in stone or can be developed through effort

 🧸 Example